50ten40/rsyncster/README.md

 # rsyncster
-CMS -> Static site generation using standard \*nix utilities.
+CMS -> Static site generation using standard \*nix utilities and perl.

 Philosophy is seven second rule.
 Seven seconds total to capture visitors attention.
 Only two seconds to stop their browsing.
 Avoid tl;dr. User experience is fast, clean, simple.
 Mobile optimized.
 Accessibility is important.
 Screen reader friendly.
 Open source, open cloud, 'cause your content is yours and should not be locked to your cloud provider.